Committed to the Environment – CDQAP Environmental Stewardship Module

 CDQAP ES Certification

 The CDQAP environmental certification program helps California dairy producers understand and meet federal, state and local requirements for water and air quality protection.
-Environmental Stewardship Certification is a three-step program:

 Step 2.
 Environmental Stewardship Farm Management Plans - Each dairy producer evaluates their specific farm conditions and prepares appropriate management plans tailored to their facility.
 Where applicable, plans required by regulatory agencies can be used to meet the CDQAP management plan requirement.

 Step 3.
-On-site Independent Evaluations - Dairies that are managed by producers who have completed the education courses and created farm management plans may request an independent, third-party evaluation to assess their facility for compliance and implementation.
-A unified checklist is used to evaluate the facility’s compliance with all local, state and federal environmental regulations.
+On-site Independent Evaluations – Dairies that are managed by producers who have completed the education courses and created farm management plans may request an independent, third-party evaluation to assess their facility for compliance and implementation.
+A unified checklist is used to evaluate each facility’s compliance with all local, state, and federal environmental regulations.
 Dairy producers who successfully complete the evaluation become certified for environmental stewardship.

 CDQAP certification is valid for a period of 5 years.
 Producers who have a change in owner/operator must be re-evaluated to maintain certification.
 Producers who have an illegal discharge from their property must report the discharge to the appropriate regulatory agencies (RWQCB, DHS, DF&G).
 Regulatory enforcement actions will result in de-certification.